 Shiitake mushrooms: Remove the stems and cut the caps in half.

-Shirataki konjac noodles: Rinse them with water and cut them in half.
-Put the shirataki and sugar (for shirataki) into a plastic bag, and massage them for 3 minutes.
-Then, remove them from the bag and rinse them under running water.
+Shirataki noodles: Rinse them with water and cut them in half.
+Toss them with sugar or salt in a colander and let them sit for 3 minutes.
+Then, rinse them under running water.

 Step 2

-Put A (sake, mirin, soy sauce, sugar) in a small pot, and heat over medium heat.
+Put seasonings for sukiyaki sauce (sake, mirin, soy sauce, and sugar) in a small pot and cook over medium heat.
 Once the sugar has dissolved, turn off the heat.
-The sukiyaki sauce is now ready.
+Sukiyaki sauce is ready.

 Step 3